tiara28307/CS-3366-P1-Group13/readme.md

  - Same circular shaped icons for unified design
  - Widgets have same rounded edge motif for familiarity
 ### FEEDBACK
- - Widgets instantly pop in or exit for snappy feedback
+ - Widgets instantly pop in or exit for quick feedback
 ### SHORT TERM MEMORY LOAD
  - Actions do not take more than a simple click or swipe
 ### ERROR HANDLING